minionJerry/SimpleWeather/README.md

 ## Simple Weather :sunny: :cloud: :umbrella: :snowflake:

-Simple App that shows you the weather of any place on the map.
+Simple Weather App shows you the weather of any place on the map.
 Data is fetched from https://openweathermap.org/

 ### How to use?